wolfgunblood/nextjs-saaskit/README.md

 ## Motivation

-Implementing authentication in Next.js, especially Email+Password authentication and Oauth, can be challenging.
+Implementing authentication in Next.js, especially Email+Password authentication, Oauth, payments, and database integration can be challenging.

 No more hassle with user management.
-No more hassle for payment integrations.No more building a landing page from scratch.
+No more hassle for payment integrations.
+No more building a landing page from scratch.

-A done for you starter kit
+A done-for-you starter kit

 ## Key Features